abhi0395/mycv/README.md

 </div>

-## Awarded Super-computing Time
+## Awarded Supercomputing time

 <div class="list">

-– 2024: Perlmutter Supercomputer at NERSC, *Searching for metal absorbers in quasar spectra*, 1000 CPU hours, 1000 GPU hours, PI: **A.
+– 2024: Perlmutter Supercomputer at NERSC, *Properties of precious metal absorbers in DESI quasar spectra*, 1000 CPU hours, 1000 GPU hours, PI:
-Anand**
+**A. Anand**

-– 2023: Perlmutter Supercomputer at NERSC, *Archetype based redshift estimation*, 1000 CPU hours, 1000 GPU hours, PI: **A. Anand**
+– 2023: Perlmutter Supercomputer at NERSC, *Archetype based redshift estimation for DESI*, 1000 CPU hours, 1000 GPU hours, PI: **A. Anand**

-– 2018-2022 Freya Supercomputer at MPCDF, *The multiphase galactic halo of galaxies*, 5000 CPU hours, PI: **A. Anand**
+– 2018-2022: Freya Supercomputer at MPCDF, *The multiphase galactic halo of galaxies and clusters with large spectroscopic and imaging surveys*, 5000 CPU hours, PI: **A. Anand**

 </div>